 - She encouraged me to move forward with my idea of cutting back on smoking by only smoking ½ cigarettes and eventually progressing to eliminating cigarettes throughout the day.

 As a result of the motivation and education that I gained working with my tobacco coach, I ended up quitting earlier than my quit date!
 What can I say, I was ready to be done with cigarettes for good!
 Using the patch wasn’t easy, but I did it and I’m glad I did it!

-When Amanda and I talked about my habit of smoking, I realized that I smoked when I’m stressed.
+When my ConnectCare3 Coach and I talked about my habit of smoking, I realized that I smoked when I’m stressed.
 I also smoked out of habit and routine.
 She shared information with me on how to healthfully cope with cravings and stress so I could manage on my own without cigarettes.
 I also started doing new things such as computer games and crafts as opposed to rolling cigarettes.

 When I think about my tobacco cessation experience, here are some words of advice I would like to share with others trying to quit: